Guidelines for Financial Aid

 Is there a deadline?

-No. The Board of Trustees meets monthly from September to June to review applications.
+There is no deadline: applications are accepted on a rolling basis.
+The Board of Trustees meets monthly from September through June to review applications.
 The Board does not meet in July and August.

 Can I re-apply if I did receive aid previously?